 The thing that probably most hobbles the 5200 out of the gate is the anemic game library initially available for the system.
 Even half a year after introduction, there are only eight titles available for purchase.
 Even when new titles do trickle out, they are translations of well-worn Atari game hits like Missile Command, Space Invaders, the Pitfall! games, and Pole Position, among others.
 Over time, however, new titles such as Robotron:2084 and Joust are added to the library.
-In all, around 125 games for the machine eventually reach the market.
+In all, around 125 games for the machine eventually reach the market, although most in quantities that make it hard for retailers to promote and sell many.
 Various hardware add-ons are also released, including a hard plastic carrying case and the 5200 Trak-Ball unit.
 Additional peripherals such as a voice synthesizer called the Voice of Atari, and an adapter to play 2600 cartridges are promised by Atari “sometime in 1983”.
 The VCS Cartridge Adapter does actually surface that year, although its clunky design of sitting straight up out of the cartridge slot of the 5200, waiting for a VCS cart to be slotted into it, leaves much to be desired from consumers.

 The system is adapted as the 5200 Arcade Unit for use in arcade cabinets in Latin countries, as well as the 5200 Spectravision Hotel Unit, installed in hotel rooms and switchable between games, television, and movies.
 Atari engineers also try to mitigate another of the problems with the 5200, its dauntingly large dimensions, by redesigning the system into a smaller case.
 By removing the controller storage bins at the rear of the unit, prototypes of this streamlined system remove a third of the size of the original.
 Named the 5100, the shrunken console never leaves the prototype stage.

-Initial sales of Atari’s 5200 Supersystem are respectable, but hamstrung by a combination of managerial incompetence, product line overextension, an initially weak game library, the incredible success of Commodore’s C64 computer as a gaming platform and the collapsing of the home video game market, the console never has a chance to prosper and even a series of drastic price cuts from Atari fail to spur sales.
+Initial sales of Atari’s 5200 Supersystem are respectable, but hamstrung by a combination of managerial incompetence, product line overextension, an initially weak game library that a distracted Atari is having a hard time manufacturing in quantity, the incredible success of Commodore’s C64 computer as a gaming platform (or the fact that one could buy an Atari 8-bit computer for the initial price of the 5200 and immediately enjoy the much larger game library for it) and the collapsing of the home video game market, the console never has a chance to prosper and even a series of drastic price cuts from Atari fail to spur sales.
 Production of the 2600‘s successor ends abruptly in the spring of 1984.

 Sources (Click to view: inert links are kept for historical purposes)